alvaroscelza/guest-ready-entry-test/README.md

 flake8, pre-commit hooks and docker.
 - All requirements are set in the requirements.txt file.
 They are not pinned, though that's recommended on a real project.
-- It's also prepared to host many applications to modularize the entire project.
+- It's also prepared to host many django applications to modularize the entire project.
 - I didn't use Gitflow because I'm the only developer, and it's a small project, but I use it on all my actual projects.
 - The ReadableWritableModelView is a custom view Mixin I use to build Views that should behave differently when reading from them than when writing to them.
 It also includes authentication permission.
 We don't need it in this project, but I